BYU-ELC/Self-Teaching_Ukelele/README.md

-# Self-TeachingUkulele
+# Self-Teaching_Ukulele
 Contains code and project files for the self-teaching ukulele

-Instructs the user, note by note, to finger the notes for a given song.
+Instructs the user, note by note, to play a given song.